 Can you order an alcoholic blue or green milk?

-Yes, guests can order both the blue or green milk at Disney with an alcoholic shot.
-The blue milk can be upgraded to include a shot of Bacardi rum, while the green milk can be upgraded to include Corazon Blanco tequila.
+Absolutely, adult guests have the option to elevate their blue or green milk experience with an alcoholic shot.
+The blue milk can be enhanced with a shot of Bacardi rum, while the green milk can be upgraded to include Corazon Blanco tequila.

 How much is blue milk in Disneyland?
 Green Milk?

-Both blue and green milk in Disneyland costs $7.99 and comes in a small plastic cup.
-You can find green and blue milk at the Milk Stand in Star Wars: Galaxy’s Edge.
+The cost for both blue and green milk at Disneyland is $7.99 each, served in a small plastic cup.
+These iconic Star Wars drinks can be found at the Milk Stand in Star Wars: Galaxy’s Edge.

 How much does blue and green milk cost at Disney World?

-Green and blue milk pricing in Disney World is a bit higher, at $8.49 per cup.
-You can also purchase Star Wars green and blue milk from the Milk Stand inside of Black Spire Outpost.
+The pricing for green and blue milk at Disney World is slightly higher, at $8.49 per cup.
+Just like in Disneyland, you can purchase these vibrant Star Wars green and blue milk beverages from the Milk Stand located inside Black Spire Outpost.